 - meet up again if their recommendations aren’t followed.

 However, the hospital isn’t legally obliged to follow their recommendations.

 If you are detained under section 2, section 3 or section 37, you can apply to a tribunal to appeal against your section.

-If you are detained under section 2, you have to appeal within 14 days from the start of your detention.
-The tribunal must take place within seven days of your application.
+If you are detained under section 2, you must appeal within 14 days from the start of your detention.
+The tribunal must take place within 7 days of your application.

-If you are detained under section 3, you can appeal to a tribunal once in the first six months of your detention.
+If you are detained under section 3, you can appeal to a tribunal once in the first 6 months of your detention.
 After that, you can apply once in each renewal period.

-Your section 3 can be renewed after six months.
+Your section 3 can be renewed after 6 months.
 After that, it can be renewed every 12 months.
 The hearing should take place within 8 weeks of your application.

 If you are detained under section 37, you can only apply to a tribunal after the first six months of detention, and then once in each renewal period.

-A section 37 can be renewed for six months and then 12 months after.
+A section 37 can be renewed for 6 months and then 12 months after.
 As above, the hearing will usually take place around 8 weeks after you apply.